 “The reason for that is because we’ve chosen to continue to operate in a professional, fair, legal manner that will [provide] the best outcome for all involved in fairness of reviewing the information we see,” LaRosiliere said.

-Early next week, the council must make one of two decisions — enact it or call for a public vote on it, said Steve Stoler, director of media relations for the City of Plano.
+Early next week, the council must make one of two decisions if enough signatures are verified — enact it or call for a public vote on it, said Steve Stoler, director of media relations for the City of Plano.

 The Montessori School’s Side

 Like all other Montessori schools, Saifi founded the private school based on Dr. Maria Montessori’s philosophies of a self-paced approach to education that creates curiosity and self-sufficiency.
 She had previous experience in counseling and education in traditional and private Montessori school settings and learned about Dr. Montessori when she was looking for a school for her daughter 35 years ago.
 She worked for 10 years to save money and make a down payment for the land to open the Montessori School.